simplefoc/simplefoc.github.io/docs/simplefoc_library/code/from_scratch.md

 Make sure that all phases output PWM signals, you can try to connect a small led light in between each phase and ground or just measure it with the multimeter.</blockquote>

 ## Step 2.
 Testing the driver + motor combination - open-loop
 If you already have your motor connected and if you are sure your driver works well we advise you to test the motor+driver combination using the Open-Loop control examples in the `examples/motion_control/open_loop_motion_control`.
-If your driver is not the same as the ones provided in the examples go though the [driver docs](drivers_config) and find the driver and the code that will work for you.
-Additionally you can browse through the examples in teh `examples/utils/driver_standalone_test` folder and see the used in there.
+If your driver is not the same as the ones provided in the examples, go though the [driver docs](drivers_config) and find the driver and the code that will work for you.
+Additionally you can browse through the examples in the `examples/utils/driver_standalone_test` folder and see the used in there.

+<blockquote class="info"> <p class="heading">Please Note</p>

+Before you try this example, please take at least a short look at the rules just below the code.
+From here on, actual current is flowing through your electronics and your driver has no way of measuring it (at least not in this example). </blockquote>

-Now here is an example of the open-loop velocity control for the `BLDCDriver3PWM`:
+Now, here is an example of the open-loop velocity control for the `BLDCDriver3PWM`:
 ```cpp
 // Open loop motor control example
 #include <SimpleFOC.h>